chaohaoyuan/PAAG/README.md

 Please modify the number of GPUs and machines to accommodate your own GPU environments.
 Pytorch-lightning allows multi-GPU training by DDP.

+# Fine-tuning

+We do not direct utilize the `pretrain_pl.py` is because we need to additionally change the queue inside the model.

+`python finetune_pl.py --config './configs/finetune.yaml'`

-# Downstream Task
+# Protein Design

-`python pretrain_downstream_pl.py` The file is to design the protein with given prompts.
+`python pretrain_downstream_pl.py` The command is to design the protein with given prompts.

 # Evaluation

+## The Evaluation of Property Prediction

 Coming soon!

+## The Evaluation of Unconditional Protein Geration

+Coming soon!

+## The Evaluation of Conditional Protein Geration

+In this task, we controllably generation proteins with functional domains.
+Therefore, we employ Pfam to evaluate success rate.
+The detailed explaination of installation and evaluation codes can be found in folder `./evaluation/conditional`.
+Please refer to `./evaluation/conditional/README.md` for more information.

 # Reference